-At UW talk, ‘Making a Murderer’ lawyers call for reforming treatment of children in criminal interro
+At UW talk, ‘Making a Murderer’ lawyers call for reforming treatment of children in interrogations

 Laura Nirider, Steven Drizin spoke at Memorial Union on coerced confessions, wrongful conviction of Dassey whose case made waves globally

 The Wisconsin Union hosted a public conversation with Brendan Dassey’s lawyers Laura Nirider and Steven Drizin, whose case and post-conviction process made waves globally in the Netflix documentary series “Making a Murderer.”